 When many early Europeans first arrived on our shores, they were surprised at the lack of organized law enforcement.

-12 Responses to “Arrive To vs. Arrive At”
+16 thoughts on “Arrive To vs. Arrive At”

 ” ‘To’ is a preposition of movement.”